thedemodev/oui/CONTRIBUTING.md

     > **Note:** please do not create a new version number header, this is done only during release.

+  4. Verify your OUI changes work as expected in the Optimizely repo.

+      Use npm link: `cd ~/optimizely && npm link ~/optimizely-oui`

+      Or the long-hand version:

+      ```
+      cd ~/projects/optimizely-oui    # go into package directory
+      npm link                        # creates global link
+      cd ~/projects/optly             # go into some other package directory
+      npm link optimizely-oui         # installs your local package
+      ```

-4. `git push` your changes to GitHub
+5. `git push` your changes to GitHub
-5. [Open a pull request](https://github.com/optimizely/oui/compare) of your branch, add at least one reviewer
+6. [Open a pull request](https://github.com/optimizely/oui/compare) of your branch, add at least one reviewer
     > **Making a breaking change?** Please [update the Optimizely app](https://github.com/optimizely/oui/issues/360) and bump the `package.json` OUI version to prevent unreleased changes from blocking future releases.

 ## :warning: Pre-Release